Honduras in World War II: Honduran Contribution to the War

 The Honduran industry focused a lot on the production for the war effort, many of the raw materials produced in Honduras were sent to the North American country to bring supplies to the soldiers in the Pacific war, the North African theater, and then with the entrance of this to the European theater in 1944, in addition to that for those years the country was a great exporter of bananas to the United States.
 Many of these materials exported from Honduras were fruits, oils, coffee, rubber, wood and iron.
 In addition to the fact that Honduras is a country rich in natural resources, the extraction of these was made easier, in addition the infrastructure had been modernized a lot since the 1920s, which facilitated the transport of large shipments to the ports, especially thanks to the use of the national railway and the roads.
 One of the ships that participated in Operation Torch was the SS Contessa, a modified freighter with anti-aircraft turrets that carried ammunition and fuel up the Sebu River.

 As for national soil that was within the American theater of war, the country did a great job in the fight to counteract the German presence in the Caribbean by patrolling the coasts also supporting the other Latin American countries in it.
-Regarding the participation of Hondurans on other fronts, there are records of several Honduran volunteers in the United States Army such as Don José Paz Barahona, nicknamed "Joe Paz" by his battalion mates, who participated in the D-Day landing being one of the many Hispanic American soldiers in the war and achieved to return safely to his home, and also to Luis Alemán Gómez, who after the end of the war was part of the allied occupation troops of Japan.
+Regarding the participation of Hondurans on other fronts, there are records of several Honduran volunteers in the United States Army.
+Among them are Don José Paz Barahona, nicknamed "Joe Paz" by his battalion mates, who participated in the D-Day landing being one of the many Hispanic American soldiers in the war and returned safely home to Honduras after the war, and Luis Alemán Gómez, who after the end of the war was part of the allied occupation troops of Japan.